bolt/docs/source/templatetags.md

 ```

-### available
+### defined (for extensions)

-Use this test to determine if a Twig function, test or filter is available.
+Use this test to determine if a certain extension is available.
 You
 can use this in your themes, where it's not apparent whether or not the user
 will have a certain extension installed.

 Examples:

 ```
-{% if 'facebooklike' is available %}
+{% if FacebookLike is defined %}
     {{ facebooklike() }}
 {% endif %}
 ```